Readri205/MS3_Plant_Manager/README.md

        * Login for registered users.
 * ### Subsequent Pages
   * All subsequent pages follow a common theme (using Materialise CSS for font and colours);
-    * Main Header Title in yellow;
+    * Main Header Title in 'Yellow';
-    * Card in Teal with information in Dark Teal.
+    * Card in 'Teal' background with information text in 'Dark Teal'.

 * ### Contacts Page
    * The Contacts Page contains the 'Contact Form' for a user to supply contact information and to provide comments, questions or to provide a request for some work.